16 Reasons Your Website Ranking Can Drop

 A website that is not mobile-friendly might be pushed down in the rankings because Google always wants to improve the UX, and a responsive website is the first step in improving UX.
 For this reason, Google moved to the mobile-first index, meaning it now ranks websites based on their mobile version of content instead of the desktop.

-Mobile site and voice search go hand in hand.
+Mobile sites and voice search go hand in hand.
 If you still don’t have a mobile-friendly responsive website, then chances are your website will continue to lose its current rankings in the search results.

 How To Check Mobile Friendliness?